owl-from-hogvarts/OPD-guide/loop.md

 ```
 After execution:
 ```
-   FFF5 ; sign is bit extended, thus you see FFF5 and not 00F5
+   FFF5 ; sign is bit extended, therefore you see FFF5 instead of 00F5
    0700
 -> 0100
 ```